-Bring a photocopy of your own medical records and keep them with your carry-on gear.
+Bring a photocopy of your own medical records, passport, and permission letter.
+Keep them with your carry-on gear.

 Several Scouts are treated every summer for foot sores because they walk around in wet shoes without socks.
 Proper foot care is important.
 Bring plenty of socks and foot powder.
 Wool or synthetic socks are preferred over cotton socks.
-Open toe footwear is ONLY allowed in the shower.
-Open toed sandals are not allowed in camp.
+Open toe footwear is not allowed in camp.
 Bring synthetic scout socks - the cotton ones take days to dry.
+Bring water shoes for swimming and boating.
+Bring biodegradable soap/shampoo, e.g. Camp Soap or Camp Suds, for use in camp.